 Amazon Pay does not charge a setup fee, but it takes a 2.9% + $0.30 cut on all domestic transactions.
 That number jumps to 3.9% for international transactions.

 Skrill offers significantly lower transaction fees than other payment gateways – for some payment methods, you won’t pay a fee at all, and for others, the fee is as low as 1%.
 The rates depend on the country though.
 What’s more, Skrill supports over 40 currencies and 100 payment methods – even cryptocurrency.
 Skrill can also process international payments at a rate of 1.9% per transaction.

 Skrill gateway is compatible with over 20 of the most popular eCommerce shopping cart solutions, including WooCommerce, Magento, Shopify, PrestaShop, etc. To pay, users must have a Skrill account with a linked credit or debit card, though.

 How to add a mobile payment gateway to your iOS or Android app?

 Now getting to the details – how exactly can you add a payment gateway to the apps?
 If you have already chosen your future gateway provider, then you should head to their main page and look for a page with implementation instructions.
 Each service provider has its own set of software development kits (SDKs) to use and often, also have detailed instructions on how you can add the integration.
-The general steps are the same for both Android and iOS:
+The general steps are the same for both Android and iOS apps:

 - Integrate Server-Side and Client-Side SDKs